karlobrzica/Underwater-Dimmable-LED/README.md

 ### Electronics

-The PCB and all electronic components are **fully potted in epoxy** and connected using **shielded high-performance PUR cable**, ensuring mechanical robustness and resistance to harsh environments.
+The PCB and all electronic components are **fully potted in epoxy** and connected using shielded high-performance PUR cable, ensuring mechanical robustness and resistance to harsh environments.

 <table>
   <tr>